sarahwind/streaming-04-multiple-consumers/README.md

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)
-How are tasks distributed?
-Monitor the windows with at least two workers.
+How are tasks distributed? *evenly between the two workers* Monitor the windows with at least two workers.
-Which worker gets which tasks?
+Which worker gets which tasks? *the first worker ran gets the odd tasks; the second worker gets the even tasks*

 ## Reference